elben/elben.github.io-jekyll/_drafts/transducers.markdown

 (xform add!)
 ```

 This means that any item put into a channel will first be transformed by our transducer.
-And if the transducer filters an item (e.g. doesn't pass `(filter even?)`), then the final reducing function `add!` is never called.
-Thus the item is never added to the channel's buffer.
+And if the transducer filters out an item (e.g. doesn't pass `(filter even?)`), then the final reducing function `add!` is never called.
+Thus the item is never added to the channel's buffer and no takers ever see it.

 The pertinent code can be found in the core.async sources, [here](https://github.com/clojure/core.async/blob/ac0f1bfb40237a18dc0f03c0db5df41657cd23a6/src/main/clojure/clojure/core/async/impl/channels.clj#L287).